namehash/namekit/README.md

 ### Getting started

-Use `git` to clone this respository, and install the dependencies using `pnpm` to run NameKit locally:
+Use `git` to clone this repository, and install the dependencies using `pnpm` to run NameKit locally:

 1. `git clone https://github.com/namehash/namekit.git`
 2. `cd namekit`